Sunday, January 07, 2024

 Step 3

-Drag the data fields into “Field Section” that you want to analyze.
+Drag the data fields into “Build visual pane” that you want to analyze.

 Location: Specifies information that defines geographic locations that includes city names, country/region names, Postal codes to be displayed on the map – Region.